bigjosh/BlueLEDBoard/README.md

 The daughterboard is also constantly listening for new incoming data on the serial port that is uses to update the internal display buffer.

+Daughterboard firmware is  available [here](Daughterboard%20PCB/firmware/Arduino/BlueLEDBoard) as an Arduino IDE style package.
+Note that you can actually download the firmward directly to a daughterboard over the serial connections using the Arduin IDE- just set the Arduino port to the serial port that the daughter board is connected to and the board type to "Uno".
 ### Master Controller
 The daughter boards are connected via RS232 the the master controller software which runs on a Raspberry PI.
 This code orchestrates the activity for the entire installation and sends update to the individual strings as necessary.

+The master conntroller software is avialable [here](tree/master/master/BlueManLEDMaster) as a Visual Stuido IDE style solution.
+Note the code can run on either a Windows or Linux master controller and a Linux `make` file is provided.

 ### User Interface
 The Raspberry PI also hosts code that lets the user update the messages and schedule changes.